Open Label Extension Study of 1 mg/kg Pegunigalsidase Alfa Every 2 Weeks in Patients With Fabry Disease

 Inclusion Criteria:

-1. Completion of study PB-102-F20, PB-102-F03, or PB-102-F30
+1. Completion of study PB-102-F20, study PB-102-F30, or at least 48 months in study PB-102-F03.

-2. The patient signs informed consent
+2. The participant signed informed consent.

 Exclusion Criteria:

-Presence of any medical, emotional, behavioral or psychological condition that, in the judgment of the Investigator, would interfere with patient compliance with the requirements of the study.
+Presence of any medical, emotional, behavioral, or psychological condition that, in the judgment of the Investigator, would interfere with patient compliance with the requirements of the study.

 Study Plan